GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{3D} Human pose estimation from images is important in numerous applications, such as action recognition, motion capture, and augmented/virtual reality.
-Most existing works solve this task by using a 2D-to-3D pose lifting method, which takes graph-structured 2D joint coordinates detected by a 2D keypoint detector as input~\cite{simplebaseline,wei2019view,chen2021anatomy,hua2022weakly}.
+3D human pose estimation from images is important in numerous applications, such as action recognition, motion capture, and augmented/virtual reality.
+Most existing works solve this task by using a 2D-to-3D pose lifting method, which takes graph-structured 2D joint coordinates detected by a 2D keypoint detector as input~\cite{simplebaseline,wei2019view,kim2023mhcanonnet,hua2022weakly}.
 This is an inherently ambiguous problem since multiple valid 3D joint locations may correspond to the same 2D projection in the image space.
 However, it is practically solvable since 3D poses often lie on low-dimensional manifolds, which can provide important structural priors to mitigate the depth ambiguity~\cite{wang2014robust,ci2019optimizing}.

-Early works attempt to employ fully-connected networks (FCN)~\cite{simplebaseline} to lift the 2D joints into 3D space.
+Early works attempted to employ fully connected networks (FCN)~\cite{simplebaseline} to lift the 2D joints into 3D space.
 However, the dense connection of FCN often results in overfitting and poor performance~\cite{zeng2021learning}.
-To address this problem, recent works consider that the skeleton of a human body can be naturally represented as the graph structure and utilize graph convolutional networks (GCNs) for this task~\cite{zhao2019semantic,wang2020motion,hu2021conditional}.
-Although GCN-based methods are effective in aggregating neighboring nodes to extract local features, they typically rely on learning relationships between human body joints utilizing first-order neighbors, while ignoring higher-order neighbors.
-However, global information between distant body joints is crucial for understanding overall body posture and movement patterns.
-For instance, the position of the hand relative to the foot can indicate whether the body is standing, sitting, or lying down.
+To address this problem, recent works consider that the skeleton of a human body can be naturally represented as the graph structure and utilize graph convolutional networks (GCNs) for this task~\cite{zhao2019semantic,ci2019optimizing,liu2020comprehensive}.
+Although GCN-based methods are effective at aggregating neighboring nodes to extract local features, they often suffer from limited receptive fields to obtain stronger representation power~\cite{zhao2022graformer}, as these methods usually rely on learning relationships between human body joints utilizing first-hop neighbors.
+However, global information between distant body joints is crucial for understanding the overall body posture and movement patterns~\cite{zhang2023learning,zhao2022graformer}.
+For instance, the position of the hand relative to the foot can indicate whether the person is standing, sitting, or lying down.
 One way to capture global information is by stacking multiple GCN layers, which expands the model's receptive fields to cover the entire kinematic chain of a human.
-However, this can be computationally expensive and may lead to valuable information loss in deeper layers.
+However, this leads to the over-smoothing issue where valuable information is lost in deeper layers~\cite{li2018deeper}.